-Kulti by Mariana Zapata is about a professional soccer player girl.
-Her name is Sal.
+Kulti by Mariana Zapata is a slow-burn, steamy romance novel that centers around a female soccer player (Sal) and her relationship with a retired international soccer star turned coach.
 She is on a women’s soccer team in Texas, and her older brother is a professional soccer player.
-She was close with her parents, and the new coach was a German soccer player.
+She was close to her parents; the new coach was a German soccer player.
 His name is Kulti, and he’s coming to coach their team.
 He has been her idol since she was little.

 In the book Kulti, Sal Casillas is an athlete.
 She trains hard, and she’s scared that maybe an injury can ruin her career.
 We do learn a lot about her past and what happened to why she’s not on the national team and territorial over her career.

-Even though Kulti seems like he doesn’t care.
-There were so many amazing moments about the characters in their friendship and romance.
-Now I am going to review 5 romance books similar to Kulti.
+Even though Kulti seems like he doesn’t care, there are so many amazing moments about the characters in their friendship and romance.
+I am going to talk about seven romance books similar to Kulti.
+Beyond just the romance, these books focus deep into the characters’ backgrounds, providing layers of complexity, which makes their eventual coming together even more rewarding.

 1. Well Met

 Well Met was published in 2019 by Berkley Books, an imprint of Penguin.
 The paperback comes in at 336 pages.
-The books take place in the fictional town of Willow Creek, Maryland, for ten years.
-At least at the start of this first novel has hosted its own small-scale but still very successful Renaissance Festival.
+The books occur in the fictional town of Willow Creek, Maryland, for ten years.
+At least at the start of this first novel, it has hosted its own small-scale but successful Renaissance Festival.
 Willow Creek is a tiny town, but it feels downright tiny to the main character of this first book.

-Emily moves to Willow Creek from Boston in the wake of a bad breakup back in Boston.
+Emily moves to Willow Creek from Boston after a bad breakup back in Boston.
 She had shelved her life and the pursuit of her bachelor’s degree to help her boyfriend at the time get through law school.
 But when he eventually graduated and found that high-powered job, he kicked her to the curb.
-Hence the move Emily leaves the big city behind to move to small-town Maryland, not because she doesn’t know where else to go, but also because of her big sister April.
+Hence, Emily leaves the big city behind to move to small-town Maryland, not because she doesn’t know where else to go but because of her big sister, April.

-We slowly start to find out why Simon is so possessive over this fare, and we find out that these two characters might have a lot more in common than they originally thought.
-We also start to learn more about the other Stars Hollow Esque inhabitants of this town.
-It’s ideal for anyone who enjoys the hate turns to love romance similar to Kulti.
+We slowly start to discover why Simon is so possessive over this fare, and we find out that these two characters might have much more in common than they originally thought.
+We also start to learn more about this town’s other Stars Hollow Esque inhabitants.
+It’s ideal for anyone who enjoys hate turns to love romance like Kulti.

 Author: Jen DeLuca